Contact Us

 The victim of human merchants

-Some of the title of the works as revealed by the artist are: Human Merchandise in Libya, Walking Away, Waka, Obituary, Yeye Man, Dying in Power, Stranded Immigrants.
+Some of the titles of the works, as revealed by the artist, are: Human Merchandise in Libya, Walking Away, Waka, Obituary, Yeye Man, Dying in Power, and Stranded Immigrants.

 About the artist

 Uwagboe is a full-time studio artist.
-After a brief stay in Abuja, he relocated to Lagos to set up a studio he calls The Protest Art Studio, to explore his creative energy into an experimental path that has resulted into thought-provoking themes; and often times, sparks of anger, pain, passion and vision, not often defined by the subject matters; and that defy the border usually set by artistic canons.
-He evokes emotion with his art in which he employs diverse materials seemingly unconnected at first.
-But he often succeeds in challenging the audience to deeper engagement, with his works, from which there are varied interpretation and reflection, mostly concerned with issues of falsehood, deception, bad leadership and reaching to the unreached.
+After a brief stay in Abuja, he relocated to Lagos to set up a studio he calls The Protest Art Studio, to explore his creative energy into an experimental path that has resulted in thought-provoking themes, and often times, sparks of anger, pain, passion and vision, not often defined by the subject matters; and that defy the border usually set by artistic canons.
+He evokes emotion with his art, in which he employs diverse materials seemingly unconnected at first.
+But he often succeeds in challenging the audience to deeper engagement, with his works, from which there are varied interpretations and reflections, mostly concerned with issues of falsehood, deception, bad leadership and reaching the unreached.

 By Udemma Chukwuma